xiongrxchn/IntelBri.github.io/index.md

 ### Install the raspberry pi and sensors on the toy car

-We have installed the raspberry pi，the sensor MPU-6050 Six-Axis (Gyro + Accelerometer) and GPS module on the toy car.
+We have installed the raspberry pi, the sensor MPU-6050 Six-Axis (Gyro + Accelerometer) and GPS module on the toy car.

 <div align="center"><img width="600" src="https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/Images/car0.png"/></div>